Hbeh88/Hbeh88/README.md

 🔭 I’m currently building an AI system that runs on AMD GPUs (and basically any GPU) since the method I’m using does not require CUDA or PyTorch!
 It’s all based on a new method I created using OpenCL, NumPy, etc.

-🌱 I’m currently learning ...
-👯 I’m looking to collaborate on ...
-🤔 I’m looking for help with ...
-💬 Ask me about ...
 📫 How to reach me: [Hbeh1988@gmail.com](mailto:Hbeh1988@gmail.com) – (Phone details shared privately upon request.)

 😄 Pronouns: He/Him

 ⚡ Fun fact: I’ve already trained a small working model on my **RX 5700** — it works!
 Still needs optimization, but it proves that AMD can run AI *without NVIDIA’s stack.*